alpha-wolf-jin/ansible-download-ocp-images/README.md

 - base_home: /opt/registry
 - ocp_version: v4.10

-The value of the param `soure_operator_index` is one of the belows:
+You can select one value from below for the param `soure_operator_index`:

-- registry.redhat.io/redhat/certified-operator-index
+- certified-operator-index
-- registry.redhat.io/redhat/redhat-operator-index
+- redhat-operator-index
-- registry.redhat.io/redhat/community-operator-index
+- community-operator-index
-- registry.redhat.io/redhat/redhat-marketplace-index
+- redhat-marketplace-index